Llangwyllog / Llangwillog

 Object Type: Baptismal Font1

-Church/Chapel: Parish Church of St. Cwyllog
+Church / Chapel Name: Parish Church of St. Cwyllog, Llangwyllog

-Church Patron Saints: St. Cwyllog [aka Cweyllog]
+Church Patron Saint(s): St. Cwyllog [aka Cweyllog]

 Directions to Site: Located off the B5111, 6 km NW of Llangefni